Independent Women Part I: Commercial performance

 "Independent Women Part I" was a chart success in the United States, reaching number one on the Billboard Hot 100.
 The single held the top position in the following week, which was seen as buoyed by the strong box office performance of Charlie's Angels and the heavy rotation the song received.
-The song had massive radio airplay, spending nine weeks atop the Hot 100 Airplay chart, significantly contributing to the performance of the single on the main chart.
-Subsequently, the single spent eleven consecutive weeks on the Billboard Hot 100 top position.
-During its tenth week at the top spot, the music press had expected that the single would fall off the top position because of strong competition at retail; however, it sustained due to the high sales of the maxi CD released in December 2000.
+The single spent 11 consecutive weeks on the Billboard Hot 100 top position.
+During its 10th week at the top spot, the music press had expected that the single would fall off the top position because of strong competition at retail; however, it sustained due to the high sales of the maxi-CD released in December 2000.
 The song was in the 2000–2001 edition of the Guinness Book of World Records for longest-running number-one song by a female group.
-"Independent Women Part I" also topped the Hot R&B/Hip-Hop Songs chart for three weeks, becoming Destiny's Child fourth number-one single on the chart.
+"Independent Women Part I" also topped the Hot R&B/Hip-Hop Singles & Tracks chart for three weeks, becoming Destiny's Child fourth number-one single on the chart.

 In the United Kingdom, "Independent Women Part I" debuted at number one on the UK Singles Chart the week of December 2, 2000.
-The British Phonographic Industry (BPI) has certified the single platinum for sales of over 600,000 copies.
 The song spent one week at the top and stayed within the top 40 for 11 weeks before dropping out on February 17, 2001.
-The song was the 25th best-selling single of 2000 in the country.
+The song was the 25th-best-selling single of 2000 in the country, being certified platinum by the British Phonographic Industry (BPI).
+As of 2019 the Official Charts Company listed the song as the 35th of the "top 100 girl band singles of the last 25 years".
 The song also reached the number-one position in New Zealand.
+Elsewhere, the song reached the top five in Belgium (Flanders and Wallonia), Denmark, Finland, Hungary, the Netherlands, Spain and Switzerland; the top 10 in Germany, Greece, Poland, and Sweden; the top 20 in France and Italy; and the top 30 in Austria.

 Music video

-The music video was shot in Los Angeles from August 27 to September 1, 2000, and directed by Francis Lawrence.
+The music video was directed by Francis Lawrence and shot in Los Angeles from August 27 to September 1, 2000.
 Destiny's Child take part of a futuristic Charlie's Angels boot camp and sit in a classroom to watch footage of Charlie's Angels.
 They learn from them and try out the challenges in several steps: agility (dancing), altitude (skydiving), combat (martial arts fighting) and speed (motorbike).
-At the end, the women are greeted by the ever-mysterious "Charlie".
+At the end, the women are greeted by the ever-mysterious Charlie Townsend (voiced by John Forsythe).
 The band also performs in a huge disco set in between the scenes.
+For post-production, special effects were done by digital effects group Pixel Envy.

-The music video premiered on MTV's Making the Video and is featured on the DualDisc edition of the album #1's and on the DVD release of Charlie's Angels.
+The music video premiered on MTV's Making the Video series on September 18, 2000.
+The video is featured on the DualDisc edition of the 2005 album #1's and as a bonus feature on the DVD release of Charlie's Angels.